Unboxed-Software/solana-course/content/program-security.md

 ## 1. Get the starter code

-To begin, you can find the starter code [here](https://beta.solpg.io/62b552f3f6273245aca4f5c9).
+To begin, you can find [the movie review starter code](https://beta.solpg.io/62b552f3f6273245aca4f5c9).
 If you've been following along with the Movie Review demos, you'll notice that we've refactored our program.

 The refactored starter code is almost the same as what it was before.
 Since `lib.rs` was getting rather large and unwieldy, we've separated its code into 3 files: `lib.rs`, `entrypoint.rs`, and `processor.rs`. `lib.rs` now *only* registers the code's modules, `entrypoint.rs` *only* defines and sets the program's entrypoint, and `processor.rs` handles the program logic for processing instructions.
 We've also added an `error.rs` file where we'll be defining custom errors.
 The complete file structure is as follows: